kobayashiyabako16g/dpp-cli/README.md

 ## Features

-- 🎯 **Type-safe configuration** - Leverage TypeScript types from dpp.vim
+- 🎯 **Type-safe configuration** - TypeScript config for loading TOML plugins
-- 📝 **Multiple formats** - Support for TypeScript, TOML, Lua, and Vim script
+- 📝 **Editor-specific setup** - Lua for Neovim, Vim script for Vim
-- � **Unified plugin management** - All formats use TOML for plugin definitions
+- 🔌 **Unified plugin management** - All plugins managed in dpp.toml
-- �🚀 **Easy initialization** - Quick setup with minimal or scaffold templates
+- 🚀 **Easy initialization** - Quick setup with minimal or scaffold templates
 - 🩺 **Environment diagnostics** - Check your setup with `dpp doctor`
 - ✅ **Configuration validation** - Verify your config with `dpp check`